-We have been requested to provide the market value of the appraised properties as of the date of value (July 31, 2020).
-As the subject parcels are within entities related to the same owner, one value is reported.
-The market value of the appraised properties in CFD No. 2016-1 account for the impact of the Lien of the Special Tax securing the repayment of the Bonds.
+We have been requested to provide the market value of the appraised properties as of the date of value (June 1, 2021).
+The market value of the appraised properties in Improvement Area No. 1 of CFD No. 2016-1 account for the impact of the Lien of the Special Tax securing the repayment of the Bonds.

-As a result of the analyses herein, the market value in bulk of the appraised properties, subject to a hypothetical condition, as of July 31, 2020 is presented in the following table:
+As a result of the analyses herein, the market value of the appraised properties by Parcel, subject to a hypothetical condition, as of June 1, 2021, is presented in the following table: